 Most zone kitchens have an area with lots of counter space for food prep.
 This is where you'll measure ingredients, slice meat, cut up veggies, marinate, etc.

 The cooking zone might be a simple set up with a grill and a fryer.
-Or it might be more complicated, with several different ovens, cooktops, and warming pans.
+Or it might be more complicated, with several ovens, cook tops, and warming pans.
 It's all dependent on your menu.

 Zone kitchens have places for cold storage, dry storage, and sanitation.
 And you might opt for a separate zone to plate the food once it's cooked.